pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/6-get-images-from-cameras.md

 ---
 <br>

-> You can choose to follow our online documentation or to see directly the images from your Reachy by following the [notebook n°5](https://github.com/pollen-robotics/reachy2-sdk/blob/develop/src/examples/5_cameras_images.ipynb).
+> You can choose to follow our online documentation or directly see images from your Reachy by following the [notebook n°5](https://github.com/pollen-robotics/reachy2-sdk/blob/develop/src/examples/5_cameras_images.ipynb).

-This section assumes that you went through the [Hello World]({{< ref "developing-with-reachy-2/basics/1-hello-world" >}}) so that you know how to connect to the robot.
+This section assumes that you have gone through the [Hello World]({{< ref "developing-with-reachy-2/basics/1-hello-world" >}}) guide to learn how to connect to the robot.

-Reachy2 has 2 types of camera:
+Reachy 2 has two types of cameras:
-- the **teleop** cameras, with a left and right cameras, located in Reachy's head and used for the teleoperation
+- **Teleop cameras**, which include left and right cameras located in Reachy's head, used for teleoperation.
-- the **depth** camera, equipped with a depth sensor, located in Reachy 2’s torso and mainly useful for manipulation tasks
+- **Depth camera**, equipped with a depth sensor, located in Reachy 2’s torso, primarily useful for manipulation tasks.

 Each camera can be accessed separately through *reachy.cameras*.
-Teleop cameras  have a right and left view, with the left and right sides considered from Reachy point of view, while the depth camera has a left (i.e. mono RGB) and depth view.
-To be able to specify the view you want to get a frame from, you will need to import CameraView:
+Teleop cameras have left and right views, with the sides defined from Reachy's perspective, while the depth camera provides a left (i.e., mono RGB) and depth view.
+To specify the view you want to get a frame from, you will need to import `CameraView`:

 ```python
 from reachy2_sdk.media.camera import CameraView
 ```

 ## Get images

-First, connect to your Reachy.
+First, connect to your Reachy:

 ```python
 from reachy_sdk import ReachySDK